 7.7.1 No cuts are allowed in the webbing of any of these components.
-No repairs are permitted on Harness Lifejackets.
+No repairs are permitted on the webbing of Harness Lifejackets.
 Worn, broken or cracked stitches are to be over sewn by 25mm in each direction past the extent of the fault, use only approved thread.
-(Refer to Crewsaver) In the case of the crutch strap replace damaged unit.
+(Refer to Crewsaver) In the Case of the Crotch Strap Replace Damaged Unit.
 Refer to Section 9 for Part No. of the replacement part.